Acerbic/antd-upload-php/README.md

 cd frontend && yarn
 ```

-Backend could be ran as is vie built-in PHP server or built into a Docker image.
+Backend could be ran as is with built-in PHP server or built into a Docker image.

 ## Running